stonecharioteer/binary_tree/README.md

 This module utilizes the fact that a binary tree can be serialized by storing 2 modes of depth-first traversal.
 Given the preorder and inorder traversal, or postorder and inorder traversal information, a binary tree can be reassembled.
+Note that if the binary tree is also full, i.e., each node has at least 2 children, it can be read from just the preorder and postorder traversals.
+However, this isn't covered here.

-Hence, this module allows users to dump the tree to disk using these two files.
+This module allows users to dump the tree to disk using these two files.
 This ensures that the user can read back the same tree.